Thomas Kellein

-Thomas Kellein (born 1955) is a German art historian; gallery director; author; and curator.
+Thomas Kellein (1955 – 22 September 2025) was a German art historian, gallery director, author and curator.
 He was the Director at Kunsthalle Basel between 1988 and 1995, and the Director of the Kunsthalle Bielefeld between 1996 and 2010.
 He was the Director of the Chinati Foundation between 2011 and 2012.

-Early life and education
+Background

-Thomas Kellein was born in 1955 in Nuremberg, Germany.
+Kellein was born in 1955 in Nuremberg, Bavaria, West Germany.
 During his school years, Kellein lived in Hanover, Germany and studied art history, philosophy and literature in Berlin, Hamburg and Marburg.

-In 1982, he received his doctorate degree from the University of Hamburg.
+In 1982, Kellein received his doctorate degree from the University of Hamburg.
 His dissertation was published by Gerd Hatje in the book, Sputnikschock und Mondlandung: Künstlerische Großprojekte von Yves Klein zu Christo (1989), and additional sections appeared in his catalogue, Walter de Maria: 5 Kontinente Skulptur (1989).

+Kellein died after a serious illness in Berlin, on 22 September 2025, at the age of 70.

 Career

+Early beginnings

 In 1982, he was appointed curator of the Staatsgalerie Stuttgart, where he directed the International Archive for Intermedia Arts founded by Hanns Sohm in 1945.
 Later he curated exhibitions, with Ad Reinhardt and then with Walter de Maria.

+Kunsthalle Basel, 1988–1996

-In 1988, he was appointed Director of the Kunsthalle Basel, where he curated exhibitions of Mark Rothko, Clyfford Still, Andy Warhol, Roni Horn, Mike Kelley, John McCracken, Cindy Sherman, Hiroshi Sugimoto, and Rachel Whiteread.
+In 1988, Kellein was appointed Director of the Kunsthalle Basel, where he curated exhibitions of Mark Rothko, Clyfford Still, Andy Warhol, Roni Horn, Mike Kelley, John McCracken, Cindy Sherman, Hiroshi Sugimoto, and Rachel Whiteread.
 He also organized thematic projects like “The 21st Century” or “World Morality: Ideas of Morality in Contemporary Art.”
 Several of his exhibitions traveled from Basel to various European countries and to the United States.

-During his years in Basel, he was guest curator at Watari-Um in Tokyo, at the Royal Academy of Arts in London and at Haus der Kunst in Munich.
+During his years in Basel, Kellein was guest curator at Watari-Um in Tokyo, at the Royal Academy of Arts in London and at Haus der Kunst in Munich.
 There, in 1995, he curated the historically comprehensive exhibition “Pierrot: Melancholy and Mask.”
 Between 1982 and 1996 he was part-time lecturer and Professor for Art History at the Philipps-Universität Marburg, the Kunstakademie Stuttgart, and the Universities of Stuttgart and Freiburg.
+With the help of the architectural firm Zwimpfer Partner, Kellein invited Donald Judd to Basel in 1991, where the sculptor developed the design of the façade of the Bahnhof Ost railroad station.